Gravitational Waves from Particle Decays during Reheating: Discussions and conclusions

-{\it Discussions and conclusions.---} We briefly mention about possible models that fit to our argument.
-As we have seen, a significant amount of GWs is produced when $m_\chi$ is large enough, i.e., a large hierarchy between the Higgs boson mass during reheating and the EW scale.
+We briefly mention possible models that fit our argument.
+As we have seen, to maximize the GWs from the Higgs decay, $m_\chi$ needs to be large enough, i.e., a large hierarchy between the Higgs boson mass during reheating and the EW scale.
 This type of hierarchy requires fine-tuning in a context of, for instance, the radiative breaking of EW symmetry in supersymmetric models~\cite{Ibanez1982,Inoue1982,Inoue1982a,AlvarezGaume1983}.
 One of such models is discussed in, e.g., Ref.~\cite{Ellis2018a}, where the Higgs boson mass at the EW scale is obtained by the radiative EW symmetry breaking together with cancellations among mass parameters of the order of the grand unification scale.

 Finally, we emphasize that the GW spectrum discussed in this Letter is not limited to the decay of the Higgs boson.
+As one such example, we have considered the $B-L$ breaking Higgs decay, in which the produced GWs may be tested in future observations.
 It is also applicable to heavy particles produced during reheating, including those that emerged from supersymmetry and extended Higgs sectors.
-The resultant GWs are notably characterized by ultra-high frequencies, which have recently gained increased attention, spurring numerous discussions and proposals for forthcoming experiments.
+The resultant GWs are notably characterized by ultra-high frequencies, which have recently gained increased attention, spurring numerous discussions and proposals for forthcoming experiments (see, e.g., Refs.~\cite{Carney:2023nzz,Ito:2023nkq}).
 Taking particle decay during reheating as a new source of GWs will open up avenues for extensive future research.